Dryocampa rubicunda: Predators

 The predators of the rosy maple moth and larvae mostly consist of birds including blue jays, black-capped chickadees, and tufted titmice.
 The bright coloration of the wings may serve as a defense mechanism to trick predators into thinking they are poisonous and not edible.
 The colouration of this moth rather surprisingly acts as a form of camouflage, blending it in with maple seed cases.

 Mating

 Rosy maple moths exhibit sexual dimorphism, that is males and females have different appearances.
 In the case of the rosy maple moth, males have narrower and less rounded wings.
 Additionally, while females have simple antennae, males have bipectinate (comb-like on both sides) antennae to sense females' pheromones during mating.
 The moths become sexually mature at 2 to 9 months of age.
 Mating occurs at night, when females release pheromones to attract males.
 Fertilization occurs internally, and females lay their eggs 24 hours after mating.
-The moths are polygyandrous: females find a new male to mate with each time during breeding season when multiple broods are laid per season in warmer regions.
+The moths are polygynandrous: females find a new male to mate with each time during breeding season when multiple broods are laid per season in warmer regions.